yahoojapan/authorization-proxy/docs/grpc-design-brief.md

 ## Configuration

-In handler layer, the gRPC call will be authenicated and authorized by athenz policy.
+In handler layer, the gRPC call will be authenticated and authorized by athenz policy.

 Setting the athenz policy is almost the same as before, other than the resource set on the resource.